vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/2_Truthful_Character_of_the_Hindus.md

 [^63]: Rig-Veda III.
 32, 9; VI.
 5, 1.

-Droghavâ_k_,[^65] on the contrary, is used for deceitful men.
-Thus Vasish_th_a, one of the great Vedic poets, says: "If I had worshipped false gods, or if I believed in the gods vainly—but why art thou angry with us, O _G_âtavedas?
+Droghavâc,[^65] on the contrary, is used for deceitful men.
+Thus Vasish_th_a, one of the great Vedic poets, says: "If I had worshipped false gods, or if I believed in the gods vainly—but why art thou angry with us, O jâtavedas?
 May liars go to destruction!"

 [^65]: Rig-Veda III.
 14, 6.

 Satyam, as a neuter, is often used as an abstract, and is then rightly translated by truth.
-But it also means that which is, the true, the real; and there are several passages in the Rig-Veda where, instead of _truth_, I think we ought simply to translate satyam by the true, that is, the real, τὸ ὄντως ὄν.[^66] It sounds, no doubt, very well to translate Satyena uttabhitâ bhûmi_h_ by "the earth is founded on truth;" and I believe every translator has taken satya in that sense here.
+But it also means that which is, the true, the real; and there are several passages in the Rig-Veda where, instead of _truth_, I think we ought simply to translate satyam by the true, that is, the real, τὸ ὄντως ὄν.[^66] It sounds, no doubt, very well to translate Satyena uttabhitâ bhûmiḥ by "the earth is founded on truth;" and I believe every translator has taken satya in that sense here.
 Ludwig translates, "Von der Wahrheit ist die Erde gestützt."
 But such an idea, if it conveys any tangible meaning at all, is far too abstract for those early poets and philosophers.
-They meant to say "the earth, such as we see it, is held up, that is, rests on something real, though we may not see it, on something which they called the Real,[^67] and to which, in course of time, they gave many more names, such as _Ri_ta, the right, Brahman," etc.
+They meant to say "the earth, such as we see it, is held up, that is, rests on something real, though we may not see it, on something which they called the Real,[^67] and to which, in course of time, they gave many more names, such as r̥ta, the right, Brahman," etc.

 [^67]:
-    Sometimes they trace even this Satya or _Ri_ta, the Real or Right, to a still higher cause, and say (Rig-Veda X. 190, 1):
+    Sometimes they trace even this Satya or r̥ta, the Real or Right, to a still higher cause, and say (Rig-Veda X. 190, 1):

     "The Right and Real was born from the Lighted Heat; from thence was born Night, and thence the billowy sea.
-From the sea was born Sa_m_vatsara, the year, he who ordereth day and night, the Lord of all that moves (winks).
-The Maker (dhât_ri_) shaped Sun and Moon in order; he shaped the sky, the earth, the welkin, and the highest heaven."
+From the sea was born Saṁvatsara, the year, he who ordereth day and night, the Lord of all that moves (winks).
+The Maker (dhâtr̥) shaped Sun and Moon in order; he shaped the sky, the earth, the welkin, and the highest heaven."

 [^66]: This is the favorite expression of Plato for the Divine, which Cary, Davis, and others render "Real Being."—A. W.

 Of course where there is that strong reverence for truth, there must also be the sense of guilt arising from untruth.
 And thus we hear one poet pray that the waters may wash him clean, and carry off all his sins and all untruth:

-"Carry away, ye waters,[^68] whatever evil there is in me, wherever I may have deceived, or may have cursed, and also all untruth (an_ri_tam)."[^69]
+"Carry away, ye waters,[^68] whatever evil there is in me, wherever I may have deceived, or may have cursed, and also all untruth (anr̥tam)."[^69]